provectus/swiss-army-kube/QUICKSTART.md

 The example directory contains a set of `.tf` files:

 * `main.tf`        - data from modules
+* `local.tf`       - contains local data to use in main.tf
 * `modules.tf`     - a list of modules and their redefined values
 * `output.tf`      - contains ouput definitions for your modules
 * `providers.tf`   - list of providers and their values